Rescue buoy (Luftwaffe): Design of improved buoy

 The cabin accommodated four persons comfortably for several days, and in an emergency, the crews of several aircraft could be taken care of.
 It was electrically lit by storage batteries, but in case of a breakdown kerosene lamps or other lighting devices were provided.
 There were two double-deck beds and adequate cupboard space for first-aid equipment, dry clothing and shoes, emergency rations, and a water supply.
 Hot food could be prepared on an alcohol stove.
 Cognac to relieve chill and cigarettes to quiet the nerves were also provided.
 Games, stationery, playing cards, etc. afforded diversion until rescue was effected.
 Depleted supplies were always immediately replaced upon the arrival of the rescue ship.
 A tubular lifeboat was available for transferring the downed aviators from the buoy to the ship.

 Signalling was accomplished by hoisting a black anchor ball and a yellow and red striped flag on the mast during the day.
 At night, red and white lights in the turret indicated that rescued men were on board.
-A white anchor light on the mast was visible for 1km (3,000 feet) or more.
+A white anchor light on the mast was visible for 1 km or more.
 SOS signals giving the location of the buoy were automatically sent out by an emergency wireless transmitter.
 Signal pistols with red and white lights, white-light parachute flares, or a smoke, distress-signalling apparatus completed the signalling equipment.
 Other equipment included plugs to stop up bullet holes in the walls of the cabin and a pump for the expulsion of seepage.